This is an accordion element with a series of buttons that open and close related content panels.

 What kinds of dissertations do people who cross the Bridge usually write?

-Will I have to fulfill the requirements of the English Department's M.A. degree?
+Will I have to fulfill the requirements of the English Department's PhD degree?

-The English Masters degree takes only one year and the Afro-American Studies Masters degree takes two years.
-Will I ever make up the time or get credit for the extra year if I begin with the Afro-American Masters Degree?
+The English Masters degree takes only one year and the African American Studies Masters degree takes two years.
+Will I ever make up the time or get credit for the extra year if I begin with the African American Masters Degree?

 Can I apply to the English Department's doctoral program in Composition and Rhetoric through the Bridge Program?

-A participant in the Composition and Rhetoric Bridge Program receives an MA degree focusing on Afro-American Studies, and then joins the Program in Composition and Rhetoric within the Department of English for a PhD.
-Students in Afro-American Studies should indicate their interest no later than the end of their first year of Master’s work.
+A participant in the Composition and Rhetoric Bridge Program receives an MA degree focusing on African American Studies, and then joins the Program in Composition and Rhetoric within the Department of English for a PhD.
+Students in African American Studies should indicate their interest no later than the end of their first year of Master’s work.
 Bridge students should complete Introduction to Composition Studies (English 700) as part of their first-stage level coursework.
 Certification in a foreign language is also strongly advised.